jeancf/etcetera/README.md

 #### Initialization ####

-Etcetera needs to be initialized fist with the command:
+The management of a given file needs to be initialized first with the command:

     $ etcetera --manage /etc/ntp.conf
     SUCCESS: File saved and replaced by symlink